Variational Graph Generator for Multi-View Graph Clustering: Experiments

 \subsection{Overall Results}

 Table \ref{tab:overall_results} shows the clustering performance of the proposed VGMGC and comparison methods on four multi-graph datasets.
-Intuitively, VGMGC outperforms the best SOTA, \emph{i.e.} MCGC, with ACC boosting 6.9\%, 2.5\%, 2.1\% and 0.1\% on the four different datasets respectively.
-Moreover, it shows an overwhelming advantage with respect to ACM and Amazon photos, improving NMI both by more than 5\%.
-In all, with the help of the generated variational consensus graph, the proposed VGMGC achieves superior performance compared with the existing MGC SOTAs.
+Intuitively, VGMGC outperforms the best SOTA, \emph{i.e.}, MCGC, with ACC boosting 6.9\%, 2.5\%, on the two Amazon datasets respectively.
+Moreover, it shows an overwhelming advantage with respect to ACM and competitive results on DBLP.
+In all, with the help of the generated variational consensus graph, the proposed VGMGC achieves competitive performance compared with the existing MGC SOTAs.